Spartacus (The Farm album)

-Spartacus received generally positive reviews from music critics, though some of them were split on the album's songwriting quality, while others praised it in the context of the baggy scene.
+Spartacus received generally positive reviews from music critics.
+Although some of them were split on the album's songwriting quality, while others praised it in the context of the baggy scene.
 The album topped the charts in the United Kingdom.
 "Groovy Train" was released as its lead single in August 1990, followed by the second single "All Together Now" in November 1990.
 "Don't Let Me Down" appeared in April 1991, and was promoted with a supporting slot for Happy Mondays in June 1991 at the Elland Road football stadium in Leeds.
 They then toured the United States with Big Audio Dynamite and Downtown Science.
 NME and Vox included the album on their lists of the year's best 50 releases.